jerrinjozeph/How-to-Add-an-Existing-EC2-Instance-to-an-Auto-Scaling-Group-/README.md

 3. Go to Actions > Instance Settings > Attach to Auto Scaling Group.
 ## The Result: Automated Monitoring
 Once attached, the ASG begins continuous monitoring of the instance status.
 If the instance fails or stops for any reason, the ASG will automatically trigger the creation of a replacement instance using the Launch Template you configured, ensuring your application stays online
+## Step 5: Ongoing Management (Reboots & Maintenance)
+Here is how to handle the instance once it is part of the group:
+- Can you reboot?
+Yes.
+Rebooting is a standard procedure to ensure system health.
+However, if an instance stays down for too long, the ASG may view it as "unhealthy" and replace it.
+- The Detach Method: If you need to remove the instance from the ASG so it can live as a separate, independent entity again, you can use the Detach option.
+    ◦ Path: ASG > Instance Management > Detach.
+• The Standby Method: If you need to perform maintenance but don't want to remove the instance from the group entirely, use Standby mode.
+This allows the instance to remain part of the ASG while pausing the monitoring/replacement feature, ensuring it isn't terminated while you work on it.